Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 Type 8s are powerful, assertive, and decisive.
 They have a strong desire for control and often value their independence and strength.
 However, their focus on control can sometimes lead to a sense of aggression and a tendency to become overly confrontational.

+**Direct and Honest Communication with Type 8s**: Engage Type 8s with clear, direct language, valuing honesty over tact.
+Avoid ambiguity to build trust and respect, addressing issues head-on in a straightforward manner.

+**Handling Conflict with Type 8s**: Approach disagreements with confidence, showing respect for their strength.
+Communicate openly, ensuring Type 8s feel heard, and work collaboratively towards solutions that acknowledge their concerns and viewpoints.

 - Be direct and assertive in your communication.
 - Respect their need for control and autonomy.
 - Avoid being passive or indecisive.